Update on Fieldwork and Permit Availability

 i.
 Evidence that adequate, available storage facilities have been identified.

 If a synergasia is contemplated, the name(s) of the Greek co-director(s) and a clear outline of the divisions of labor and responsibilities between the Greek and American teams, including a statement that each side will provide one-half of the required funds and staff for each season.
-In synergasia projects, and according to the directive of the Ministry of March 2018, the two teams must sign a “protocol of cooperation” before the beginning of their project.
+In synergasia projects, and according to the directive of the Ministry of March 2018, the two teams must sign a “protocol of collaboration” before the beginning of their project.
 In this protocol the two teams must describe the intellectual purpose of the synergasia, the duration and the budget.
 The synergasia project is equally divided between the two parties and the Greek side is the director of the project.
 The "protocol of collaboration" is signed by the directors of the project and the directors of the collaborating institutions.

 If the request is for continuing excavation on a site where you have excavated before, a clear indication both in writing and on a state plan of the site where conservation/backfilling is complete and what, if anything, remains to be completed.
 For more about planning for site conservation, click here.
 Additional information will also be necessary - please consult the online application form.

 Instructions for applying to the Hellenic Ministry of Culture and Sports